kgoralski/go-kotlin-java-kafka/README.md

 # TODO
 1. Make it more interesting... because printing to console is not cool enough ;)
-1. Add SSE/ Websockets/ Http2 Push ?
+1. Add SSE/ Websockets ?